ansible-collections/overview/collection_requirements.rst

 Licensing
 =========

 At the moment, module_utils must be licensed under the BSD-3-clause or GPLv3+ license and all other content must be licensed under the GPLv3+.
-We will have a list of other open source licenses which are allowed as soon as we get red hat legal to approve such a list for us.
+We will have a list of other open source licenses which are allowed as soon as we get Red Hat's legal team to approve such a list for us.

 Repository management